-When the high alarm setting is set above 100% the high alarm will indicate two dashes --.
+When the high alarm setting is set above 100% or 60 cmH20 the high alarm will indicate two dashes - -.
 This special condition turns off or deactivates the high alarm.

-4. When the high alarm value is set, press the Unlock key 🕄 again to accept the high alarm setting and return to normal operation.
+4. When the high alarm value is set, press the Unlock key 🔂 again to accept the high alarm setting and return to normal operation.

-NOTE: The default high alarm setting is 50% oxgyen.
-Removing the batteries will reset the high alarm limit to 50%.
+NOTE: The default high alarm setting is 50% oxgyen and 15 cmH2O pressure.
+Removing the batteries will reset the high alarm limits to 50% and 15 cmH2O.